gbplaunt22/Fun-Mirror/README.md

 Note that libfreenect is an essential part of this project.
 Please visit their repo https://github.com/OpenKinect/libfreenect for troubleshooting and extra information on dependices and cmake list options.
 I will be scripting with java/python, but other languages are permitted.

+Also, note that this is my first project repo and **I do not fully understand dependicies/installiation for machines other than my own!** Please install dependencies with scrutinity in mind.

 ## Raspbery Pi Setup